 💡

 Milestones vs Tasks: Use Task for work that has duration.
-Use Milestone for a single key date — a go-live, a sign-off, a delivery — which appears as a diamond.
+Use Milestone for a single key date, a go-live, a sign-off, a delivery, which appears as a diamond.
 Use Group for a phase header that spans multiple tasks below it.
+I use this exact split on every schedule I build, from software launches to construction fit-outs.

 FAQ

 A Gantt chart is a horizontal bar chart showing a project schedule over time.
-Each row represents a task; the bar shows when it starts and ends.
+Each row represents a task.
+The bar shows when it starts and ends.
 Gantt charts communicate timelines to stakeholders, identify schedule conflicts, show task dependencies and track progress against plan.
 First developed by Henry Gantt in the 1910s, they remain the most widely used schedule visualisation in project management.
+I have relied on them throughout my career, from construction sites to software rollouts.

-Use this tool — no account required.
+Use this tool.
+No account required.
 Click "Add Task", set your start and end dates and type a task name.
 The bar appears immediately on the timeline.
-When you're done, click "Export PDF" and save from your browser's print dialog.
+When you are done, click "Export PDF" and save from your browser's print dialog.
 For a downloadable spreadsheet version, see our guides on Gantt charts in Excel and Google Sheets.

-A complete Gantt chart should include: task name, start date, end date, duration, assigned owner, progress percentage and milestones for key deliverables.
-For stakeholder-facing charts, also add a project name, date range header, legend and version/date stamp.
+A complete Gantt chart should include task name, start date, end date, duration, assigned owner, progress percentage and milestones for key deliverables.
+For stakeholder-facing charts, also add a project name, date range header, legend and version or date stamp.
 Phase grouping (Group rows) helps organise large charts into readable sections.